greenca6/debug-mafia-demo/README.md

 - API and UI tests are both passing
 - There is at least 1 approved review from a collaborator

 If both of these conditions aren't met, then merges to master are not allowed.
-Read more below on the CI and CD process.
+Read below for more information on the CI and CD process.

 ### Continuous Integration
 "Continuous Integration" for this repo means that for every commit made, tests are run on a server automatically, without developer intervention.
 [Travis CI](https://travis-ci.org/) is the integration server that is being used to facilitate the execution of these tests.